domchu/ts-slider/ts-slider/README.md

  ## Responsive Slider Component(React + TypeScript + Vite)

 ---
  **A fully customizable and responsive slider component built with TypeScript, React, and React Icons.
-This component is designed for easy integration into your React projects, providing a smooth and efficient slider with full responsiveness across devices.**
+This component is designed for easy integration into your React projects, providing a smooth and efficient slider with full responsiveness across devices and is also compatable for screen readers and keyboard users (Accessibility)**

 ---
  ### INSTALLATION